4z0t/FAF-UI-Mods/README.md

 ### ReUI.Score

 Previously "4z0t's scoreboard".
-As originally it is completely rewamped scoreboard panel with various new features and fixes.
+As originally it is completely revamped scoreboard panel with various new features and fixes.

 ![Scoreboard](./Media/s1.png)
 ![Scoreboard](./Media/s2.png)